 Barrel: The cylindrical, enclosed apparatus with geared teeth that contains the mainspring, thus houses the watch’s power reserve.
 A watch’s power reserve can be expanded by adding additional barrels.

-Bezel: A metal (though occasionally ceramic) ring that surrounds the watch crystal.
-Often bezels rotate on watches (usually on dive watches) and contain a scale for time or other measurements; some remain stationary or do not have a scale and are purely decorative.
+Bezel: A metal (though occasionally other material) ring that surrounds the watch crystal.
+Often bezels rotate on watches (usually on dive watches) and contain a scale for time or other measurements; some remain stationary or do not have a scale.
 (Learn more about different kinds of bezels here.)

 Bridge: A plate or bar that is mounted to the mainplate, forming a frame that houses the inner workings of a mechanical watch.